soda480/threaded-order/README.md

 [![PyPI version](https://badge.fury.io/py/threaded-order.svg)](https://badge.fury.io/py/threaded-order)

 # threaded-order
-A lightweight Python framework for running functions across multiple threads while enforcing dependency-defined execution order.
-You declare task dependencies, and the scheduler handles both sequencing and concurrency.
+`threaded-order` is a lightweight Python framework for running functions in parallel while honoring explicit dependency order.
+You declare dependencies; the scheduler handles sequencing, concurrency, and correctness.

-Great for dependency-aware test runs, build pipelines, and automation flows that need structure without giving up speed.
+Great for dependency-aware test runs, build steps, pipelines, and automation flows that need structure without giving up speed.

+## Why threaded-order?

+Use it when you want:
+* Parallel execution with strict upstream → downstream ordering
+* A simple, declarative way to express dependencies (`after=['a', 'b']`)
+* Deterministic behavior even under concurrency
+* A DAG-driven execution model without heavyweight tooling
+* A clean decorator-based API for organizing tasks
+* A CLI (`tdrun`) for running functions as parallel tests

-Key Features
+## Key Features
-* Concurrent execution using Python threads, coordinated by a dependency graph
+* Parallel execution using Python threads backed by a dependency DAG
-* Simple registration and decorator-based API
+* Deterministic ordering based on `after=[...]` relationships
+* Decorator-based API (`@dmark`, `@dregister`) for clean task definitions
-* Shared, thread-safe state (opt-in) with a built-in lock for safe cross-thread mutation
+* Shared state (opt-in) with a thread-safe, built-in lock
-* Thread-safe logging, callbacks, and run summaries
+* Thread-safe logging via `ThreadProxyLogger`
-* Graceful shutdown on interrupt
+* Graceful interrupt handling and clear run summaries
-* A CLI runner that uses threaded-order’s DAG engine to run tests in parallel while preserving deterministic, dependency-aware ordering
+* CLI: `tdrun` — dependency-aware test runner with tag filtering
+* DAG visualization — inspect your dependency graph with --graph
+* Simple, extensible design — no external dependencies

+### About the DAG

+threaded-order schedules work using a Directed Acyclic Graph (DAG) — this structure defines which tasks must run before others.
+If you’re new to DAGs or want a quick refresher, this short primer is helpful: https://en.wikipedia.org/wiki/Directed_acyclic_graph

 ## Installation